dills003/Advanced_Lane_Finding-Project4/writeup.md

 The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 2: Example of Distortion Corrected Image".
 Or in lines 296-302 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

-2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+*2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.*
 I used a combination of color and gradient thresholds to generate a binary image.
 I used a combination of Sobel X and the S-channel from the HLS color model.
 I used these, because they worked in lecture/quizes and they looked good on my test image.
 Here's an example of my output for this step:

 ![alt text][image3]

-The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 2: Example of Distortion Corrected Image".
-Or in lines 296-302 of the FinalOutputMovie.py file.
+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 3: Thresholding".
+Or in lines 304-336 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

-3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+*3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.8

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: